melanchall/drywetmidi/Docs/articles/devices/Input-device.md

 # Input device

-In DryWetMIDI an input MIDI device is represented by [IInputDevice](xref:Melanchall.DryWetMidi.Multimedia.IInputDevice) interface.
+In DryWetMIDI an input MIDI device is represented by the [IInputDevice](xref:Melanchall.DryWetMidi.Multimedia.IInputDevice) interface.
 It allows to receive events from a MIDI device.
-To understand what an input MIDI device is in DryWetMIDI, please read [Overview](Overview.md) article.
+To understand what an input MIDI device is in DryWetMIDI, please read the [Overview](Overview.md) article.

 The library provides built-in implementation of `IInputDevice`: [InputDevice](xref:Melanchall.DryWetMidi.Multimedia.InputDevice) class.
 To get an instance of `InputDevice` you can use either [GetByName](xref:Melanchall.DryWetMidi.Multimedia.InputDevice.GetByName(System.String)) or [GetByIndex](xref:Melanchall.DryWetMidi.Multimedia.InputDevice.GetByIndex(System.Int32)) static methods.
 ID of a MIDI device is a number from `0` to _devices count minus one_.
 To get count of input MIDI devices presented in the system there is the [GetDevicesCount](xref:Melanchall.DryWetMidi.Multimedia.InputDevice.GetDevicesCount) method.
-You can get all input MIDI devices with [GetAll](xref:Melanchall.DryWetMidi.Multimedia.InputDevice.GetAll) method.
+You can get all input MIDI devices with the [GetAll](xref:Melanchall.DryWetMidi.Multimedia.InputDevice.GetAll) method.

 > [!IMPORTANT]
 > You can use `InputDevice` built-in implementation of `IInputDevice` only on the systems listed in the [Supported OS](xref:a_develop_supported_os) article.
-Of course you can create your own implementation of `IInputDevice` as described in [Custom input device](#custom-input-device) section below.
+Of course you can create your own implementation of `IInputDevice` as described in the [Custom input device](#custom-input-device) section below.

-After an instance of `InputDevice` is obtained, call [StartEventsListening](xref:Melanchall.DryWetMidi.Multimedia.IInputDevice.StartEventsListening) to start listening incoming MIDI events going from an input MIDI device.
+After an instance of `InputDevice` is obtained, call [StartEventsListening](xref:Melanchall.DryWetMidi.Multimedia.IInputDevice.StartEventsListening) to start listening to incoming MIDI events going from an input MIDI device.
 If you don't need to listen for events anymore, call [StopEventsListening](xref:Melanchall.DryWetMidi.Multimedia.IInputDevice.StopEventsListening).
 Also this method will be called automatically on [Dispose](xref:Melanchall.DryWetMidi.Multimedia.MidiDevice.Dispose).
 To check whether `InputDevice` is currently listening for events or not use [IsListeningForEvents](xref:Melanchall.DryWetMidi.Multimedia.IInputDevice.IsListeningForEvents) property.

-If an input device is listening for events, it will fire [EventReceived](xref:Melanchall.DryWetMidi.Multimedia.IInputDevice.EventReceived) event for each incoming MIDI event.
-Received MIDI event will be passed to event's handler.
+If an input device is listening for events, it will fire the [EventReceived](xref:Melanchall.DryWetMidi.Multimedia.IInputDevice.EventReceived) event for each incoming MIDI event.
+Received MIDI event will be passed to an event's handler.

+> [!IMPORTANT]
+> If you use an instance of the `InputDevice` within a `using` block, you need to be very careful.
+In general it's not a good practice and can cause problems.
+For example, with this code
+> ```csharp
+> using (var inputDevice = InputDevice.GetByName("Some MIDI device"))
+> {
+>     inputDevice.EventReceived += OnEventReceived;
+>     inputDevice.StartEventsListening();
+> }
+>
+> // ...
+>
+> private static void OnEventReceived(object? sender, MidiEventReceivedEventArgs e)
+> {
+>     // ...
+> }
+> ```
+> the `OnEventReceived` method will not be probably called at all since the program leaves the `using` block before any event is received, and thus the device instance will be destroyed and not functioning of course.

 Small example (console app) that shows receiving MIDI data: